Growli

 Toxicity to pets

-Aloe vera is mildly toxic to pets.
+Aloe vera is toxic to pets.
 ASPCA lists Aloe vera as toxic to cats and dogs due to anthraquinones.
 Ingestion causes vomiting and diarrhoea.
 The latex layer just under the rind is more irritating than the inner gel.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.